 You see, my ex and I, unfortunately, do not see eye to eye when it pertains to raising our children, but thankfully that’s where the stepmom would come in.
 She would keep up with their grades, friends and curfews.
 She would reach out to me when she thought my boys were trying to pull one over on them, or if she thought they were doing something that was concerning.
 She was able to help my children’s dad understand my point of view on things when I wasn’t able to discuss things with him.
 She was put in the middle voluntarily or not, and she would try her best to help both sides all while keeping my kids’ best interests in the forefront.

-Over the period of eight years I grew to respect the stepmom and commend her for helping shaping my boys and keeping them grounded.
+Over the period of eight years, I grew to respect the stepmom and commend her for helping to shape my boys and keep them grounded.
 Were there times my boys didn’t like her… of course.
 Were there times I didn’t like her… for sure.
 Were there times she didn’t like me and my children…absolutely.
 I always kept in mind though that she had their best interests in mind even if my boys didn’t think so.
 Her tough personality kept them in check, but her love and generosity kept them afloat.